Claiming Tax Treaty Benefits— Nonresident Aliens

-For international students and scholars to be exempt from federal and state income tax withholding certain criteria must be met.
+For international students and scholars to be exempt from federal and state income taxes, certain criteria must be met.

 - Most important, a treaty provision must exist between the United States and your country of residence.

-- You must meet the treaty eligibility requirements for the particular treaty article being claimed.
-See Tax Treaty Countries for a list of treaty countries and types of treaty exemptions available with each country.
+- You must meet the treaty eligibility requirements for the treaty article being claimed.
+See Tax Treaty Countries for a list of treaty countries and types of treaty exemptions.
 Also see IRS Publication 901 for more information.

 - You must have either a social security number or ITIN number to be eligible for treaty benefits.